Skip to Content

 Pedernales Falls State Park is one of our favorite weekend getaways in Texas.

-Another Texas Hill Country gem, Pedernales Falls has a beautiful river that runs over and around the huge slabs of limestone that are located here.
+Another Texas Hill Country gem, Pedernales Falls, has a beautiful river that runs over and around the huge limestone slabs.

-This makes for some great falls when the river water is high and a tranquil setting when the water is low.
+This creates great falls when the river water is high and a tranquil setting when the water is low.

 This is also a great area to see the fabulous bluebonnets in Texas!